mohammad-dabour/gcloud-dummy-app-containers/README.md

 # gcloud-dummy-app-containers
-This is just dummy for connecting with personal GCP account, to build continaer in GCR.
+This is just dummy for connecting with personal GCP account, to build image in GCR.